 OIG presented at the U.S. AbilityOne Commission public meetings, informing on its mission, oversight model, and accomplishments.
-The Commission's Quarterly Public Meetings that occurred during this rating period were on October 25, 2022, January 20, 2023. and April 13, 2023.
-The OIG also attended the Commission's Town Hall Meeting on Draft Compliance Policies March 29, 2023.
+The Commission's Quarterly Public Meetings that occurred during the reporting period were on April 13, July 13, and October 19, 2023.
+The OIG attended the Commission's Town Hall Meeting on Draft Compliance Policies March 29, 2023.